Beginning Riding Course

 This class is challenging, so our curriculum requires that we start on time so that students are able to gain the most out of their class.
 You must arrive a MINIMUM of 15 minutes early in order to check in so we may start class at the scheduled time.
 (Ex: your start time is 6:30am.
 In this case, you must arrive prepared with your ID, grades and required gear IN HAND (not in your car) by 6:15am AT THE LATEST or you will be 15 minutes late and will not be able to join the class).

 It is free to reschedule your class 14 days before your first in person session meets.
 If you cancel there is a 15% cancellation fee.
 We do not reschedule or refund once within 14 days of the riding session- you will have to pay a fee to come back as a standby student if you miss class due to not following our policies, such as being late or prepared, regardless of how good your reason is.

-Contact us before signing up if you need to fulfill a military requirement, since each military branch differs in what they will accept, and we may not always offer what you need.
+If you are in the military, unless you are already certain the curriculum our school offers fulfills your requirements, contact us before signing up, since each military branch differs in what they will accept, and we may not always offer what you need.